X

 7. Grow sweet strawberries

-• Give strawberries plenty of sunlight.
-(Morning sun is best).
+• Give strawberries enough sunlight.

 • Smaller types of strawberries tend to be sweeter than larger berries.